-Paleontol ogical Resour rces CUL-MM #16 Direct Monitoring during paleontological resources monitoring should be conducted.
-Paleontological resources monitors (PRMs) will be selected by the PRS based on their qualifications, and the scope and nature of their monitoring will be determined and construction/ Construction Daily Logs (during active monitoring) Contractor Contractor Identify PRS at least 120 days prior to construction The PRS will document any discoveries, as needed, evaluate the potential resource, and assess the significance of the find.
-Cul#3 Potential Adverse Effects on Paleontological Resources due to Construction Activities Like archaeological resources, construction activities that may impact paleontological resources include ground-disturbing activities.
+Paleontol ogical Resourc ces CUL-MM #16 Engage a Paleonto- logical Resources Specialist to Direct Monitoring during Construction A paleontological resources specialist (PRS) will be designated for the project who will be construction/ Construction Reporting Daily Logs (during active monitoring) Contractor at least 120 days prior to construction Paleontological Resource Monitoring and Mitigation Plan (PRMMP) Cul#3 Potential Adverse Effects on Paleontological Resources due to Construction Activities Like archaeological resources, construction activities that may impact paleontological resources include ground-disturbing activities.
 Surficial activities such as staging and clearing usually do not affect paleontological resources because the associated disturbance does not extend deep enough to affect paleontologically sensitive deposits.
-CUL-MM #17 Prepare and Implement a Paleonto- logical Resource Monitoring and Mitigation Plan Paleontological monitoring and mitigation measures are restricted to those construction-related activities that will result in the disturbance of paleontologically sensitive sediments.
+CUL-MM #17 Implement a Paleonto- logical Resource Monitoring and Mitigation Plan Paleontological monitoring and mitigation measures are restricted to those construction-related activities that will result in the disturbance of paleontologically sensitive sediments.
 The PRMMP will include a description of when and where construction monitoring will be required; emergency discovery procedures; sampling and data recovery procedures; procedures for the preparation, identification, analysis, and curation of fossil specimens and data recovered; and procedures for reporting the results of the monitoring and mitigation program.
 The monitoring program will be designed to accommodate site-specific construction of the selected option.
 The PRMMP will be consistent with Society of Vertebrate Paleontology (SVP 1995) guidelines for the mitigation of construction impacts on paleontological resources.
 The PRMMP will also be consistent with the SVP (1996) conditions for receivership of paleontological collections and any specific requirements of the designated repository for any fossils collected.
-Construction Reporting Monthly Contractor Contractor Construction/ Monthly Environmental Awareness Program training Cul#3 Potential Adverse Effects on Paleontological Resources due to Construction Activities Like archaeological resources, construction activities that may impact paleontological resources include ground-disturbing activities.
+Construction Reporting Monthly Contractor Contractor Construction/ Monthly Reporting PRMMP Worker Environmental Awareness Program training Cul#3 Potential Adverse Effects on Paleontological Resources due to Construction Activities Like archaeological resources, construction activities that may impact paleontological resources include ground-disturbing activities.
 Surficial activities such as staging and clearing usually do not affect paleontological resources because the associated disturbance does not extend deep enough to affect paleontologically sensitive deposits.
 CUL-MM #18 Halt Construction When Paleonto- logical Resources Are Found If fossil or fossil-bearing deposits are discovered during construction, regardless of the individual making a paleontological discovery, construction activity in the immediate vicinity of the discovery will cease.
 This requirement will be spelled out in both the PRMMP and the WEAP.
 Construction activity may continue elsewhere provided that it continues to be monitored as appropriate.
 If the discovery is made by someone other than a PRM or the PRS, a PRM or the PRS will immediately be notified.
-Construction Reporting Daily logs during active monitoring Contractor Contractor Construction/ PRMMP, WEAP Weekly reporting (if resource is identified during construction) Cul#3 Potential Adverse Effects on Paleontological Resources due to Construction Activities Like archaeological resources, construction activities that may impact paleontological resources include ground-disturbing activities.
+Reporting Daily logs during active monitoring Contractor Contractor Construction/ Weekly reporting (if resource is identified during construction) PRMMP, WEAP Cul#3 Potential Adverse Effects on Paleontological Resources due to Construction Activities Like archaeological resources, construction activities that may impact paleontological resources include ground-disturbing activities.
 Surficial activities such as staging and clearing usually do not affect paleontological resources because the associated disturbance does not extend deep enough to affect paleontologically sensitive deposits.